Lyme disease diagnosis can be a time-consuming, costly, disheartening process. These are my lessons from the darkness.

 After treatment, some people still have some symptoms, including muscle aches and fatigue.
 These continuing symptoms are known as post-Lyme disease syndrome (PTLDS), and their cause is a mystery.
 In these cases, treatment with more antibiotics usually doesn’t help.
 In addition, some experts believe that some people who get Lyme disease are predisposed to develop an autoimmune response that contributes to their symptoms.

-As I described in Lessons from the Darkness, I suffered from Lyme disease for nearly four years.
+As I described in the Lessons from the Darkness e-book, my Lyme disease diagnosis went on for nearly four years.
+Doctors didn’t know how to handle my symptoms, which led them to continually prescribe antibiotics and costly medicines (each with its own side effects).
 I dealt with one symptom after another and saw one specialist after another.
-I took antibiotics and costly medicines (each with its own side effects).
 I spent hours each week scouring scientific studies, health forums, and message boards in search of a magic bullet.

 People with chronic Lyme disease often turn to a million alternative “miracle” treatments in the hopes that they bring relief.
 I did too.
 My solution came down to science.
 The one that worked for me is Phyllanthus niruri, an all-natural herb that grows in the Peruvian Amazon.
 As I came to learn, it’s possibly the world’s healthiest plant.